Where everything's made with love

 Bruschetta Is Not All The Same

 Bruschetta (say it Broo-sketta) is a class of antipasto (appetizers) and not a specific recipe.
 Every Italian kitchen has a unique way to make it.
 We fell in love with the version of bruschetta we ate in the tiny restaurant where we first discovered it.
-This is as close as I can get.
-It’s really a method more than it is a recipe.
-We have it almost every day in the summer when fresh tomatoes are abundant at the farmer’s market.

-Summer Tastes "Betta" With Bruschetta!
+Summer Tastes "Betta" With Classic Bruschetta!

-I often make up just one or two tomatoes for Papa and me.
-When we meet up for a family summer feast I make a huge batch using 8 or 10 big tomatoes, and a giant bunch of basil.
-Try spooning bruschetta on a burger or add it to a salad.
-Bellisimo!
-I must tell you it should come with a warning label.
-Caution, this substance may be addictive!
+I often make just one or two tomatoes for Papa and me.
+When we meet up for a family summer feast, I make a huge batch using 8 or 10 big tomatoes and a giant bunch of basil.

-Bruschetta is fun to say and it's even more fun to eat!
+Bruschetta is fun to say, and it's even more fun to eat!
 I could make a meal of it!
 Best of all, it's quick and easy to throw together.
 I bet you'll be making it all summer long now that you know how!

-Wash, core, and chop the tomato coarsely and toss it in a bowl reserving as much juice as you can.
-I prefer a glass bowl because this is somewhat acidic.
 You can use a combination of yellow and red tomatoes or any heirloom variety.
-It makes it even more beautiful.
-Cherry or grape tomatoes work fine too.
-Especially homegrown.
+They make the dish even more beautiful.
+Cherry or grape tomatoes work fine, too.
+But especially homegrown tomatoes.
 And my Lord, especially if they are still warm from the sun!

-A Chiffonade Takes A Little Practice
+A Pretty Chiffonade Takes A Little Practice

-Now simply add the rest of the ingredients, stir gently, and allow it to sit while the ingredients all meet, fall in love. and make magic.
-In my opinion, bruschetta tastes best at room temperature.
-If you don't eat it all then store it in the refrigerator but let it sit out a bit before you serve it.
-Tomatoes vary a lot in their sweetness so feel free to adjust your sugar, salt, and balsamic until your mouth is happy!!
+If you don't eat it all, store it in the refrigerator, but let it sit out a bit before you serve it.
+Tomatoes vary a lot in their sweetness, so feel free to adjust your sugar, salt, and balsamic until your mouth is happy!!

-Ree Drummond, The Pioneer Woman, serves her classic bruschetta on crostini or thin buttered garlic toast.
-She makes hers in a skillet and it looks amazing!
 Here's the deal though.
 For a lot less hassle and time spent, we have found a woven wheat cracker such as Triscuit works splendidly and soaks up all the marvelous juices like a sponge.
-It sure works for my hungry bunch.
+It sure works for our hungry bunch.

 Ta-Da!!
 You are now a kitchen maven who can whip up a batch of fresh bruschetta like a champ!!
 Enjoy!!
 And love every drop of sunshine in the season!